jplindstrom/p5-autobox-Transform/README.md

 like `uc`, `map`, and `grep`.

-This module, `autobox::Transform`, provides higher level and more specific methods to transform and manipulate arrays and hashes and, in particular when the values are hashrefs or objects.
+This module, `autobox::Transform`, provides higher level and more specific methods to transform and manipulate arrays and hashes, in particular when the values are hashrefs or objects.

 # SYNOPSIS